Back

 \(\displaystyle \frac{382\:\text{mi}}{1}\times\frac{1\:\text{gal}}{25\:\text{mi}}\times\frac{\$3.75}{1\:\text{gal}}\)

 Note that multiplying by each of the two conversion factors, \(\dfrac{1\:\text{gal}}{25\:\text{mi}}\) and \(\dfrac{\$3.75}{1\:\text{gal}}\), is the same as multiplying by 1 since the numerator is equal to the denominator in both cases.
-This is why we can do unit conversions.
+This is why you can do unit conversions.

-Then we cancel out miles and gallons:
+Then cancel out miles and gallons:

 \(\displaystyle \frac{382\:\cancel{{\color{Red} \text{mi}}}}{1}\times\frac{1\:\cancel{{\color{Blue} \text{gal}}}}{25\:\cancel{{\color{Red} \text{mi}}}}\times\frac{\$3.75}{1\:\cancel{{\color{Blue} \text{gal}}}}\)